matestack/matestack-ui-core/docs/guides/000-installation/README.md

 $ bin/webpack
 ```

-When, in the future, you update the matestack-ui-core gem, make also sure to update the npm package as well.
+When you update the matestack-ui-core gem, make sure to update the npm package as well.

 ### Asset Pipeline

-If you are not using webpacker but the asset pipeline, you don't need to install a separate npm package.
-All required JavaScript libraries including vuejs are provided by matestack-ui-core ready-to-use via the asset pipeline.
+If you are using the asset pipeline, you don't need to install the separate npm package.
+All required javascript libraries are provided by the matestack-ui-core gem.

 Require 'matestack-ui-core' in your `app/assets/javascript/application.js`